robert0714/mastering-kafka-streams-and-ksqldb-2021/chapter-07/README.md

 headers.remove("goodbye"); 2
 headers.toArray(); 3
 ```
-1. Add a header named hello.
+1. Add a header named **hello**.
 This header will be propagated to downstream processors.
-2. Remove a header named goodbye.
+2. Remove a header named **goodbye**.
 3. Get an array of all of the available headers.
 You could iterate over this and do something with each.

-Finally, if you’d like to trace the origin of a record, the topic() method could be useful for this purpose.
+Finally, if you’d like to trace the origin of a record, the ``topic()`` method could be useful for this purpose.
 In this tutorial, we don’t need to do this, or really access any metadata at all, but you should now have a good understanding of how to access additional metadata in case you encounter a use case that requires it in the future.

 We’re ready to move to the next step of our processor topology and learn how to add a sink processor using the Processor API.

 ## Adding Sink Processors
-Tackling step 4 of our processor topology (see [Figure 7-1](#figure-7-1-the-topology-that-we-will-be-implementing-for-our-iot-digital-twin-service)). involves adding a sink processor that will write all digital twin records to an output topic called digital-twins.
+Tackling step 4 of our processor topology (see [Figure 7-1](#figure-7-1-the-topology-that-we-will-be-implementing-for-our-iot-digital-twin-service)). involves adding a sink processor that will write all digital twin records to an output topic called **digital-twins**.
 This is very simple with the Processor API, so this section will be short.
-We simply need to use the addSink method and specify a few additional parameters, which are detailed in the following code:
+We simply need to use the **addSink** method and specify a few additional parameters, which are detailed in the following code:
 ```java
 builder.addSink(
   "Digital Twin Sink", 1